MRXbrain/MyeloMaps/release_version_0.9/README.txt

 LICENCE for the MNI volume:
-Copyright (C) 1993ñ2004 Louis Collins, McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University.
+Copyright (C) 1993‚Äì2004 Louis Collins, McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University.
 Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies.
 The authors and McGill University make no representations about the suitability of this software for any purpose.
-It is provided ìas isî without express or implied warranty.
+It is provided ‚Äúas is‚Äù without express or implied warranty.
 The authors are not responsible for any data loss, equipment damage, property loss, or injury to subjects or patients resulting from the use or misuse of this software package.